danwing/settle-requirements/draft-wing-requirements-https-local-domains.md

 # Use Cases

-For the below, “Secure communications” means being able to make a TLS connection to a service such that the service is able to authenticate itself in a way to prevent MitM attacks.
+For the below, "Secure communications" means being able to make a TLS connection to a service such that the service is able to authenticate itself in a way to prevent MitM attacks.
 The security model must be TOFU at a minimum, but when the identity of a service is none it